Maria P. Hernandez, M.A.

 She is a strong supporter of bilingual education within and without special education programs.
 She is

 excited to work with all the Vela families to help plant the seed of parent empowerment and advocacy.

 Natalie has worked with children in various settings for the past 17 years.
 She has been a teaching artist as well as an aide in Montessori and Reggio-Emilia classrooms.
 Natalie believes in the magic every child possesses and is eager to learn what they teach her.
 She loves VELA because we treat the parents as the experts of their children, and that the kids can come here and feel like this is their space.

 Lorena, originally from Milwaukee grew up in a Spanish speaking family and is a proud to be bilingual.
 She completed an M.Ed. in Early Childhood Special Education at the University of Texas at Austin (hook’em!) and is striving to become a Bilingual Special Education Teacher.
 Her passion for serving families with disabilities has led her to join the VELA team & she is excited to continue to learn from and with families!

 Board of Directors

 Susanna Olivarez, MBA

 Senior Operations Manager, Seton Foundations (Ascension)

 Susanna works for the Seton Family of Hospitals as a Senior Operations Manager with the Seton Foundations.
-Her background is finance, marketing, operations and strategy.
-She has worked at Dell and The University of Texas, and taught at St. Edwards University.
-She earned her MBA and BA at the University of Texas at Austin and is well versed in philanthropy, technology, higher education and emergency management. " VELA is an organization with its heart in the right place.
-The work they do with families and children could be the factor that helps catapult them to that next level of educational, economic or social well being."
+Her background is in finance, marketing, operations, and strategy.
+She has worked at Dell and The University of Texas and taught at St. Edwards University.
+She earned her MBA and BA at the University of Texas at Austin and is well versed in philanthropy, technology, higher education, and emergency management. " VELA is an organization with its heart in the right place.
+The work they do with families and children could be the factor that helps catapult them to that next level of educational, economic, or social well-being."